 Feast your eyes on Los Angeles’ urban architectural heritage from up close with a leisurely walking tour.
 The Los Angeles Conservancy walking tours take in the city’s top sights and most beautiful buildings, from Downtown’s historic theaters and Art Deco buildings (on a weekly basis) to the modern skyline tour (bi-monthly).
 These tours are extremely popular, so make sure you book a place in advance.

 Despite the name, this pseudo-scientific nook has nothing to do with Steven Spielberg’s Jurassic Park or any of its sequels (you’ll want to head to Universal Studios for that).
 The Museum of Jurassic Technology is home to a repository of curiosities: from scientific wonders such as a bat that can fly through walls to impossibly tiny sculptures and other artistic marvels.
-The institute is an intriguing combination of fact and fiction, and much more exciting than chasing - or being chased by - CGI dinosaurs.
+The institute is an intriguing combination of fact and fiction, and much more exciting than chasing—or being chased by—CGI dinosaurs.

 Get weird with a trip to some more off-the-beaten path museums.

 The collections of the Los Angeles County Museum of Art, or LACMA, are housed in a vast 20-acre complex of buildings, with a contemporary art-filled west campus that opened 2008 and a single-building redesign on the way.
-The focal point is the BP Grand Entrance, which includes the stunning installation of Chris Burden’s Urban Light.
+The focal point is its grand entrance, which includes the stunning installation of Chris Burden’s Urban Light.
 The Broad Contemporary Art Museum is home to a dazzling selection of postwar works.
-LACMA sits just across the street from the Petersen Automotive Museum and the Craft & Folk Art Museum, as well as the under-construction Academy Museum of Motion Pictures (due to open in 2020).
+LACMA sits just across the street from the Petersen Automotive Museum and the Craft Contemporary, as well as the under-construction Academy Museum of Motion Pictures (due to open in 2020).

 Make sure to check these 10 must-see works of art at LACMA.